-The Company follows the simplified approach permitted by Ind AS 109 - Financial Instruments- for recognition of impairment loss allowance.
+The Company follows the simplified approach permitted by Ind AS 109 - Financial Instrumentsfor recognition of impairment loss allowance.
 The application of simplified approach does not require the Company to track changes in credit risk of trade receivable.
-The Company calculates the expected credit losses on trade receivables using a provision matrix on the basis of its historical credit loss experience.
+The Company calculates

-ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/ expense in the statement of profit and loss (P&L).
+ECL impairment loss allowance (or reversal) recognized during the period is recognized as income/expense in the statement of profit and loss (P&L).
 This amount is reflected under the head 'other expenses' in the P&L. The balance sheet presentation for various financial instruments is described below: